alkihis/iterator-helper/README.md

   partition(callback: (value: T) => boolean) : [T[], T[]];
   /** Find the iterator index of the first element that returns a truthy value, -1 otherwise. */ findIndex(callback: (value: T) => boolean) : number;
-  /** Only works if it. is a number iterator.
+  /** Only works if it is a number iterator.
 Returns the maximum of iterator. */ max() : number;
-  /** Only works if it. is a number iterator.
+  /** Only works if it is a number iterator.
 Returns the minimum of iterator. */ min() : number;
   /** When iterator ends, go back to the first item then loop.
 Indefinitively. */ cycle() : HIterator<T>;